dekoza/mtgpl/LRW.rst

 :mtgtip:`Shelldock Isle<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/2/4216656e-90e8-45fc-a0f6-0d0d79d0a021.jpg?1562345880|https://scryfall.com/card/lrw/272/shelldock-isle?utm_source=api>`
-   Hideaway (This land enters the battlefield tapped.
-When it does, look at the top four cards of your library, exile one face down, then put the rest on the bottom of your library.)
+   Hideaway 4 (When this land enters the battlefield, look at the top four cards of your library, exile one face down, then put the rest on the bottom in a random order.)

+   Shelldock Isle enters the battlefield tapped.

    |tap|: Add |mana_u|.